Best Things to Do in Phnom Penh: Hidden Gems & Local Favorites

 Check out the street art on Street 93

-Over the past few years artists have slowly trickled into the area and now the streets, buildings and walls are covered with art.
-There are some seriously impressive murals there created by both international and local artists.
-If you’re interested in learning more or want to see some pretty pictures I wrote a full post about the street art on Street 93.
+Over the past few years, artists have slowly trickled into the area and now the streets, buildings, and walls are covered with art.
+There are some seriously impressive murals there, created by both international and local artists.

-Grab drinks on Bassac Lane
+Grab dinner & drinks on Bassac Lane

 Brunch like a local at Backyard Cafe

-Their brand-new plant-filled space is awesome and with tons of seating and fast Wi-Fi, this is a great place to order up a latte or pressed juice and a vegan Temple Burger or Rainbow Bowl and get some work done.
+Their plant-filled space is awesome and with tons of seating and fast Wi-Fi, this is a great place to order up a latte or pressed juice and a vegan Temple Burger or Rainbow Bowl and get some work done.

 Get artsy at Meta House